promiscuous-io/promiscuous/README.md

 Promiscuous tries to reconnect every 2 seconds when the connection to RabbitMQ or Redis has been lost.
 During this time, the publisher cannot perform any write queries.
-To take out the instance out of the load balancer, Promiscuous provides a health checker. `Promiscuous.health?` returns true when the system is operational.
+To take a publisher instance out of the load balancer, Promiscuous provides a health checker. `Promiscuous.healthly?` returns true when the system is able to publish or subscribe to message.

 On the subscriber side, when a message cannot be processed due to a raised exception, for example because of a database failure, the message will eventually be retried.
 (Current implementation: you have to restart